 I Don’t Think So, I Know So

 Adjectives receive all the glory, but verbs do all the work.
 Therefore, your verb choice is one of the most important aspects of writing.
-Too often I see in manuscripts poorly chosen verbs that makes the writer come across as unsure.
+Too often I see in manuscripts poorly chosen verbs that make the writer come across as unsure.

 Take, for example, the following line of exposition: